Kometa-Team/Kometa/docs/config/settings.md

 ???+ tip

-    If not specified, the default run order is Library Operations, then Collection Files, then Overlay Files
+    If not specified, the default run order is Library Operations, then Metadata Files, then Collection Files, then Overlay Files

     ```yml
     settings:
       run_order:
       - operations
       - metadata
+      - collections
       - overlays
     ```